GMRI-SEL/Lab-Management/README.md

 * This is a work in progress as we try to find scheduling options that work best for everyone.

 ## Weekly progress
 * To keep everyone up to date on what other folks are working on in the lab, we will use [Kristie Whitaker's weekly meetings template](https://github.com/WhitakerLab/Onboarding).
-To use these Markdown files, fork and clone the folder with your name within the Lab-Management repository.
+To use these Markdown files, fork the GMRI-SEL Lab Management repository repository.
 This should bring a copy to your private GitHub account.
-You can then update the Weekly-Meetings.md file (directly in GitHub online if you want), and commit the changes to your private copy.
-After doing that, submit a pull request to the lab account.
+You can then update the Weekly-Meetings.md in your folder directly in GitHub.
+After making your changes, with a commit message that has the weekly date in the message.
+Finally, submit a pull request to the GMRI-SEL Lab Management repository.

 ## Group lab meetings
 Lab meetings are scheduled for every other Wednesday from 1:00 - 2:00.
 For the late/spring summer, we will have lab meetings on 4/24, 5/8, 5/22, 6/5, 6/19, 7/3, 7/17, 7/31, 8/14, 8/28 in the Boulos (second floor) conference room.
 Andrew will send out a meeting reminder the morning of, which will also include information if you need to use zoom to connect remotely.